 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'What reproductive options does a woman with infantile uterus have to become a mother?', 'What are the different types of surrogacy?', 'Can obesity increase the chances of having adenomyosis?', 'What is absolute uterine factor infertility?' and 'Can a woman have a baby without a womb?'.
+FAQs from users: 'What reproductive options does a woman with infantile uterus have to become a mother?', 'What is the definition of infantile or hypoplastic uterus?', 'What are the different types of surrogacy?', 'Can obesity increase the chances of having adenomyosis?', 'What is absolute uterine factor infertility?' and 'Can a woman have a baby without a womb?'.